-GRIDD is one of Griffith University’s champions of gender equity
+GRIDD is one of Griffith University’s champions of diversity and gender equity

-We are champions of gender equity in science, technology, engineering, maths and medicine (STEMM), ensuring women are best positioned to reach their full potential.
+We are champions of diversity in science, technology, engineering, maths and medicine (STEMM), ensuring that all our staff and students are best positioned to reach their full potential.

 The Athena SWAN Charter began in the UK in 2005, with 10 organisations including the Universities of Oxford and Cambridge.
 A major goal is to promote women in STEMM, particularly with a view to increasing the proportion of women in leadership roles.